unik-name/help-unikname/docs/.vuepress/md-templates/unc-registering-process-end.partial.md

+## Declare your @unikname as "verified"

+Coming soon...

 ## Troubleshooting

 If you’re having issues when connecting (access denied ...), first ensure the credentials (client id/secret) you are using to connect to <uniknameconnect/> server are the good one.